MelonSmasher/WyzeFirmwareTool/README.md

 * The `-u` / `--usb-ethernet` switch enables USB ethernet adapter support for ASIX based adapters such as [this one](https://www.amazon.com/gp/product/B0863YJB8W/).
 * The `-d` / `--disable-wlan` switch disables wireless on the camera.
 This switch implies the `-u` switch and enables USB ethernet.
+* The `-n` / `--nfs-sdcard` switch enables a hack that uses an NFS server as your SD Card.
+This option requires that you supply NFS server info when prompted.
 * The `-t` / `--telnet-server` switch enables a persistent telnet server on the camera.
 This option requires that you set a root password, you'll be prompted.
 * Custom user supplied mods.
 The tool will pause to allow you to make any custom modifications tht you'd like.
 The tool will resume when any key is pressed in the terminal.
 This step can be skipped with the `-y` / `--no-extra-mods` switch.